Ioppa Maritima Survey

 For a complete list of INA projects > SEE MORE

 In antiquity, Yaffo, located inside modern Tel Aviv, Israel, was one of the most important ports along Israel’s long, shallow, straight, and mainly harbor-less Mediterranean coast.
-The Jaffa Cultural Heritage Project (JCHP) carries out ongoing excavations on the ancient tel (mound).
-The 2014 INA/JCHP Ioppa Maritima Project, directed by Dr. Shelley Wachsmann, is a collaborative effort intended to add nautical/maritime dimensions to this work.
-It consists of two independent foci: A) a remote-operated vehicle (ROV) survey to visually examine a series of anomalies collected during an Israel Geological Survey (IGS) multibeam survey at depths of 50-300 meters off the coast of Yaffo, and B) a geoarchaeological/ground penetrating radar (GPR) survey of a geological depression, known locally as ‘the Bassa’ to determine whether it is served as an inland estuary harbor in antiquity as has been suggested repeatedly in the past.
-The deep-water portion of the project began on 31 August in the presumed ancient shipping lane paralleling Israel’s Mediterranean coast in the general vicinity of Jaffa.
+The Jaffa Cultural Heritage Project (JCHP) carried out excavations on the ancient tel (mound).
+The 2014 INA/JCHP Ioppa Maritima Project, directed by Dr. Shelley Wachsmann, was a collaborative effort intended to add nautical/maritime dimensions to this work.
+It consisted of two independent foci: A) a remote-operated vehicle (ROV) survey to visually examine a series of anomalies collected during an Israel Geological Survey (IGS) multibeam survey at depths of 50-300 meters off the coast of Yaffo, and B) a geoarchaeological/ground penetrating radar (GPR) survey of a geological depression, known locally as ‘the Bassa’ to determine whether it served as an inland estuary harbor in antiquity as has been suggested repeatedly in the past.
+The deep-water portion of the project began in the presumed ancient shipping lane paralleling Israel’s Mediterranean coast in the general vicinity of Jaffa.
 Ronnie Sade, a navigation specialist, supplied the team with 22 potential shipwreck targets based on multibeam sonar data.

 > Read Less

 ABOVE: Tolya Komar‘s lifeboat; ROV survey image (Photos: INA).